-We ended the year with three members of staff, Emily-Jane Stuttard (EJ), our Centre Manager and Ali Dunn, our Support Officer, Helen Turner our part time Admin and Operations (15 hours weekly) and our freelance Fundraiser, Donna Williamson who began working with us in March (11 hours weekly).
+Ali Dunn (Support Officer) who worked full time with us for nearly 4 years, relocated regions and we ended 2023 with four members of staff; Emily-Jane Stuttard (EJ), our Centre Manager and Rebekah Walker (newly recruited in July) our Operations and Community Fundraiser; Helen Turner our part-time Admin and Operations support (22.5 hours weekly) and our Fundraiser, Donna Williamson who became our own employee in April (11 hours weekly).

-We continue to support our staff professional development and fund appropriate training, with EJ and Ali attending courses on Safeguarding, Manual Handling, Social Media, Volunteer Management and MS.
+We continue to support our staff with professional development and fund appropriate training, with all operational staff and volunteers attending courses on Safeguarding and Manual Handling and other relevant topics.
+Training is provided annually in respect of Oxygen Therapy with regards to the safe operation of the chamber, to all of our Chamber Operators.